forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-get-started.md

 5. From the Command Palette run `SFDX:Create Apex Class` and create a class called `MyBooks`.
 6. Add a method called `applyDiscount` to this class.

 We’ll make this method both public and static.
-Because it’s a static method, you don't need to create an instance of the class to access the method—you can just use the name of the class followed by a dot (.) and the name of the method.
+Because it’s a static method, you don't need to create an instance of the class to access the method — you can just use the name of the class followed by a dot (.) and the name of the method.

 This method takes one parameter, a list of Book records, which is assigned to the variable books.
 The method iterates through a list of books and applies a 10% discount to the current book price: